 If you reside somewhere with a lot of rain and snow, have kids or roommates, or own a lot of sporting equipment, you know the need for a mudroom.
-Whether you need full-on mudroom ideas, or live in a small city abode with only a small entrance and just need some stylish storage, having the right organizational pieces to keep clutter at bay is a game-changer.
-Designing this space in a stylish way can set the tone for the rest of your home as a place where form meets function.
+Whether you need full-on mudroom ideas or live in a small city abode with only a tiny entrance and just need some stylish storage, having the right organizational pieces to keep clutter at bay is a game-changer.
+Designing this space in a chic way can set the tone for the rest of your home as a place where form meets function.

-If you want to use a backdoor area for a family room, home office, or anything else that offers more functional value that just becoming an extra closet, all you need to do is find good storage baskets and bins that complement the overall color and texture scheme.
+If you want to use a backdoor area for a family room, home office, or anything else that offers more functional value than just becoming an extra closet, all you need to do is find good storage baskets and bins.
 In the example above, the blonde straw baskets blend in with the console table, the carpet, and even the wall art.

 Aside from the coat hangers, everything in this mudroom is kept behind closed doors.
 If you want to keep all the clutter out of sight, consider working with a contractor and a designer to customize your space with built-in storage and seating.
 The gray-aqua paint is also a nice touch to make it look more sophisticated.